infinum/ios-nuts-and-bolts/README.md

 All features should go inside the `Sources` folder, inside an appropriate category (create a new one, if missing).
 Take a look at already created features to get a feeling on how to sort the things out.

-However, before creating a PR with a new chunk of code - create an example app or write tests describing how to use your feature.
+However, before creating a PR with a new chunk of code - create an example or write tests describing how to use your feature.

 For UI components we suggest creating an example view controller, while for some Foundation related feature we recommend creating tests - since they will cover how to use the feature and what to expect from it.